-The State ended 2008-09 in balance on a cash basis in the General Fund.
+Similar to 2009-10, receipts fell substantially below projected levels.
 General Fund receipts, including transfers from other funds, were \$1.84 billion lower than the State's initial projections for 2008-09.
 Disbursements for the year, including transfers to other funds, finished at \$1.75 billion lower than initially expected.
 This resulted in \$83 million less available in cash reserves than was planned when the budget was enacted.

-The General Fund ended the 2008-09 fiscal year with a balance of \$1.9 billion, which included dedicated balance of \$1.2 billion in the State's rainy day reserve funds that can only be used for unforeseen mid-year shortfalls, the contingency reserve fund to guard against litigation risks (\$21 million), the Community Projects Fund (\$145 million) and \$503 million in general reserves, \$163 million of which DOB expects to use for payments initially planned for 2008-09 that were delayed until 2009-10.
-As described more fully under the section on "Extraordinary Federal Aid" in this AIS, the year-end balance was substantially improved by the receipt of \$1.3 billion in unplanned General Fund relief from the temporary increase in the Federal matching rate for Medicaid expenditures under ARRA.
+The General Fund ended the 2008-09 fiscal year with a balance of \$1.9 billion, which included the dedicated balance of \$1.2 billion in the State's rainy day reserves, \$21 million in the contingency reserve fund, \$145 million in the Community Projects Fund, and \$577 million in general reserves, part of which the Division of the Budget ("DOB") used for payments initially planned for 2008-09 that were delayed until 2009-10.
+The year-end balance was substantially improved by the receipt of \$1.3 billion in unplanned General Fund relief from the temporary increase in the Federal matching rate for Medicaid expenditures under ARRA.

-General Fund receipts, including transfers from other funds and the impact of the tax refund reserve transaction, totaled \$53.8 billion in 2008-09, an increase of \$707 million from 2007-08 results.
-While tax receipts decreased by \$94 million, miscellaneous receipts increased by \$623 million and transfers increased by \$178 million.
-The decline in tax receipts was primarily attributable to a decline in business taxes.
+General Fund receipts, including transfers from other funds and the impact of the tax refund reserve transaction, totaled \$53.1 billion in 2007-08, an increase of \$1.7 billion from 2006-07 results.
+While tax receipts decreased by \$273 million, transfers increased by \$1.9 billion and miscellaneous receipts increased by \$191 million.
+The decline in tax receipts was primarily attributable to a decline in business taxes and in personal income taxes.
+General Fund spending, including transfers to other funds, totaled

-General Fund spending, including transfers to other funds, totaled \$54.6 billion in 2008-09, an increase of \$1.2 billion from 2007-08.
-The main source of annual growth was School Aid.
+\$53.4 billion in 2007-08, an increase of \$1.8 billion from 2006-07.
+The main sources of annual growth were School Aid, Children and Family Services, and public assistance.

-The State ended 2007-08 in balance.
 Receipts in 2007-08 were \$578 million lower than the State's initial projections while disbursements for the year finished at \$299 million lower than expectations.
 The result was a \$279 million decrease in cash reserves.
 The reserves were used to finance the costs of labor settlements (\$138 million), debt management actions, including defeasing certain auction rate bonds (\$128 million), and to finance discretionary grants from the Community Projects Fund (\$13 million).

-The General Fund ended the 2007-08 fiscal year with a balance of \$2.8 billion, which included dedicated balances of \$1.2 billion in the State's rainy day reserve funds that can only be used for unforeseen mid-year shortfalls (after a \$175 million deposit to the new Rainy Day Reserve Fund at the close of 2007-08), the Contingency Reserve Fund (\$21 million), the Community Projects Fund (\$340 million) and \$1.2 billion in general reserves, \$122 million of which DOB expects to use for debt management.
+The General Fund ended the 2007-08 fiscal year with a balance of \$2.8 billion, which included dedicated balances of \$1.2 billion in the State's rainy day reserve funds that can only be used for unforeseen mid-year shortfalls (after a \$175 million deposit to the Rainy Day Reserve Fund at the close of 2007-08), the Contingency Reserve Fund (\$21 million), the Community Projects Fund (\$340 million) and \$1.2 billion in general reserves.